 Applications will be accepted on a rolling basis as long as funds are available in an applicant's allocation.
-Applications should be submitted at least 90 days before the requested start date of the award.
-This funding opportunity announcement will close on December 31, 2020.
-This funding opportunity announcement will either be extended or a new funding opportunity announcement may be posted again in early 2021, as determined necessary by the Department of the Treasury.
+Applications should be submitted at least 120 days before the requested start date of the award.
+This funding opportunity announcement will close on August 31, 2022.
+A new funding opportunity announcement will be posted in late 2022 as determined necessary by the Department of the Treasury and will coincide with the launch of the new online Treasury RESTORE Grants Management System.